Landis, Dennis

 Alan Seaburg

-Alan Seaburg was Librarian of Crane Theological School, Tufts University; Co-minister with Kenneth Patton of the Charles Street Meeting House in Boston; and Curator of Manuscripts for 25 years at the Andover-Harvard Theological Library, Harvard Divinity School.
+Alan Seaburg was He was born in Medford and was the son of the late Nils Henry and Eva (Gerrard) Seaburg.
+He was Librarian of Crane Theological School, Tufts University; Co-minister with Kenneth Patton of the Charles Street Meeting House in Boston; and Curator of Manuscripts for 25 years at the Andover-Harvard Theological Library, Harvard Divinity School.
 When he retired in 1995 the school made him Curator of Manuscripts, Emeritus.
 In 1999 the Meadville/Lombard Theological School in Chicago gave him an honorary D.D.
 He was for many years Poetry Editor of Snowy Egret.
 His poetry has been issued as Thoreau Collage (1978), The City of Love (1990), On My Own (1992), 52 Tavistock Square (1994), and Affectionately Yours, Paris (in the Anne Miniver Reader, 2008).

 Articles: Horatio Alger, Johannes A.C.F.
 Auer, P. T. Barnum, Seth Curtis Beach, William Bentley, Georgene Esther Bowen, Bruce Wallace Brotherston, Seth Chandler, Paul Carnes, Ernest Cassara, Alfred S. Cole, John Cousens, Albert Dieffenbach, John Hassler Dietrich, Richard Eddy, Frederick May Eliot, Roger Etz, Henry Wilder Foote II, Victor A. Friend, Judith Ripley Goodenough, Dana McLean Greeley, Robert Edward Green, Edward Everett Hale, Frank Oliver Hall, Alice Harrison, Brooke Herford, John Holmes, Homer Alexander Jack, Charles Rhind Joy, Andrew Kuroda, The Larger Hope, Charles Lyttle, Jean Mayer, Lee Sullivan McCollester, Charles Edwards Park, Arthur Peacock, Leslie Pennington, Thomas Handasyd Perkins, Richard Pierce, John Moses Ratcliff, James Joseph Reeb, Curtis Williford Reese, William Rice, Elmo Arnold Robinson, Caroline Soule, Albert Warren Stearns, Charles Vickery, Von Ogden Vogt, Robert Nelson West, Earl Morse Wilbur, Rhys Williams.